 That’s because it is embarking on a project to integrate Amazon Web Services in its line of vans, buses and trucks.
 This means that future iterations of Iveco vehicles may come with Alexa’s sweet-sounding voice and dedicated obedience to enhance the experience of the hardworking dude at the controls.

 Iveco says that drivers can create routes, check vehicle status, and request driving tips vocally through Alexa.
-The popular voice assistant can even go as far as operate certain controls on the dashboard so that the driver’s focus on the road is uninterrupted.
+The popular voice assistant can even go so far as to operate certain controls on the dashboard so that the driver’s focus on the road is uninterrupted.
 With AWS’s machine-learning capabilities, Alexa’s behavior can even be slowly adapted to each user’s preferences.

 Now, can we do this to our trucks?
 At least Alexa won’t lie to the authorities about losing the brakes in the event of a crash.